 - In this Looking for Group, Richard, while possessing a golem, is asked to undertake a perilous and tedious quest to free the mages caged in crystal by eventually getting three fangs from the "open mouth" of a twenty-headed dragon to smash a glowing crystal.
 Richard of course decides to take the easy way out and try to smash the crystal himself.
 And though it's not explicitly shown, he succeeded.

-Supermegatopia: When Crushed and company are faced with navigating an evil-infested mansion (and risking a horrible death at the hands of the undead nasties sure to be lurking within) in order to destroy an ancient artifact, the intrepid heroine elects to simply
+- Supermegatopia: When Crushed and company are faced with navigating an evil-infested mansion (and risking a horrible death at the hands of the undead nasties sure to be lurking within) in order to destroy an ancient artifact, the intrepid heroine elects to simply

 - Goblins plays this one brilliantly.
 When Dies Horribly's party is forced to solve the riddle of the temple guardian, Noe, who will kill them horribly if they summon him more than three times (and homonyms such as "know" and "no", which are used frequently, will also summon him), Big Guy K'seliss solves the problem in a beautifully direct fashion: intentionally summoning him, then ripping his throat out.

 - Tempts Fate is challenged with a devilishly complicated riddle by a talking door, and the wrong answer will unleash horrible death.
 Tempts Fate elects not to answer at all, and just opens the door, which wasn't locked.
 After all, it never said he had to give a right answer either.

 - At one point, tempts is confronted with a series of armor piercing arrow launchers that will kill anything attempting to cross the room.
 He jumps into the air, activating his magic belt, and his metal skin deflects them.
 The Rant Golem picks up a bit of sand, which is the solution, and passes by completely unharmed.
 Oddly, he knew the solution ahead of time, and but was bored.

 - Confronted by an immensely-powerful demon whom an enemy sics on her group in the Maze of Many, Kin deals with it by asking the demon its name, with which she can banish it back to Hell.
 As it's not happy being subjugated by a mortal, and she convinces it to trust her with the information, Kin's plan works where combat would've failed.